flarum/docs/docs/install.md

 :::

 ::: danger Never use permission 777
-You should never set any folder or file to permission level `777` this permission level allows anyone to access the content of the folder and file regardless of user or group.
+You should never set any folder or file to permission level `777`, as this permission level allows anyone to access the content of the folder and file regardless of user or group.
 :::

 ## Customizing Paths